Pret-a-LLOD/ontology-lexicalization/README.md

 This page provides instructions on how to run the tool.

 ### Getting started with CBL
-To run CBL on your machine follow the instructions.
+To run CBL on your machine follow 5 instrcutions given below:

 - docker (https://docs.docker.com/engine/install/)